 Even though the kids are slowly going back to school, we know learning as we know it has changed.
 Kids nowadays are increasingly savvier with digital devices and have educators have elevated learning to integrate technology in the classroom.
 But what does that mean for parents who may be worried about spending too much time in front of a screen?
 Well, we spoke to several experts from a number of top international schools here in Singapore for tips on how you can manage screen time at home.
 Read on to find out…

-Let’s face it, parents: juggling being a stay-at-home parent while working from home during the pandemic has been hard.
-But unsurprisingly, managing screen time is actually about managing time in general.
+Did you know that managing screen time is actually about managing time in general?
 Alan Zhai, Hillside World Academy’s Primary Years Programme (PYP) Coordinator shares why.

 Allocating a certain amount of time for electronic devices and for other activities like helping around the house or spending time with family helps discourage sedentary behaviour and the importance of eye-care habits.
 In fact, screen time can actually be useful in finding new interests and information.
 It doesn’t always have to be detrimental.

 You’d be surprised to know that at Hillside World Academy, students don’t spend all of their time using digital devices.
 The school only conducts online lessons for a short period of time every day, with five-minute or 15-minute breaks in between to allow students to rest their eyes and minds.
-Hillside World Academy educators encourage students to walk away from their electronic devices from time to time.
-And its teachers also assign students homework that needn’t be done using computers.
+Educators encourage students to walk away from their electronic devices from time to time, and homework is assigned that needn’t be done using computers.
 Plus, the school’s student support department has advised parents measures to raise their awareness of controlling screen time at home.

 It’s funny how we’re worried about our kids spending too much time in front of a screen when a TV or digital device is one of the first things we turn to when we need to entertain the kids.
-And recently, we’ve used it to reconnect with our family and friends, have virtual playdates and work on some home-based learning.
 So, it’s no wonder that all this extra time spent in front of a screen is increasingly making us worried for our kids.
 But, the Australian International School’s Wellbeing Team has some tips to help you counter that.

 First, recognise it’s very challenging for children to self-manage their screen time.
-Especially during Covid-19, where screens and devices have become coveted sources of activity and distraction.
+For many parents, screens and devices have become coveted sources of activity and distraction.

 It’s immensely detrimental for a child if screen time hampers on rest time.
 Why?
 It may affect a child’s opportunities to engage in interactions with others, physical activities in the outdoors or natural environment.
 Or, it may limit a child’s first-hand experiences with objects and phenomena in their environment.

-As schools slowly return to normal, we’re going to see a change in learning.
-At The Grange Institution, you’ll be glad to know that its educators consider if the use of a digital device is the most appropriate tool for a specific type of learning or for the particular learner.
+At The Grange Institution, you’ll be glad to know that its educators consider the use of a digital device as the most appropriate tool for a specific type of learning or for the particular learner.
 Though, there are some exceptions.
 The school wants its students to have all the skills and ease of using technology, but also to cultivate the ability to evaluate the need for technology as a tool in every project they undertake.

 But, artificially limiting screen time is not keeping in tune with future developments in the world where digital screens will appear in even more areas of our lives and not just on the computers in front of us.